brettz9/license-badger/README.md

-  to grab licenses while pulling in modules during a bundling routine (as useful as this can be), perhaps because the project wishes instead for their source to be usable within a live ESM browser version for rapid debugging/development which has no need of a bundling step or wish has a bundling step but is not needed for an online demo.
+  to grab licenses while pulling in modules during a bundling routine (as useful as this can be), perhaps because the project wishes instead for their source to be usable within a live ESM browser version for rapid debugging/development which has no need of a bundling step or which has a bundling step but is not used for all files such as an online demo.

 Current license checking tools typically only allow checking dependencies or devDependencies, or they allow checking selected packages without transitive